 We have a wide-range of extra-curricular activities, a comprehensive enrichment programme, not to mention frequent visiting inspirational speakers that motivate and encourage our children.
 In order to help promote their economic understanding, a recent addition to our school is the bank and shop, which is run entirely by the children.
 Positivity, those who give up their time to work in the bank or shop, and those who go over and above to demonstrate our core values in and around the school earn ‘crowns’ which children can save, earn interest on or spend on items in the school shop.

 Relationships and sex education is taught, again, through discrete lessons or linked to science topics.
-This year, we are excited to implement a new programme of study (Jigsaw) which will be introduced at Year 3 and progress to ensure by Year 6 that children have a thorough understanding of their bodies, how to build and maintain positive relationships and understand how to keep themselves safe.
+This year, we are excited to implement a new programme of study (Jigsaw) which will be introduced at Year 3 and progress to ensure by Year 6 that children have a thorough understanding of their bodies, how to build and maintain positive relationships and understand how to keep themselves and others safe.
 Additionally, upper school will learn about puberty and the specific changes to their bodies that this will bring.
+The national expectation is that where RSE links to the Science Curriculum, all children will participate.
+For further information, please see our RSE Policy under the Policies Tab.

 If you have any further questions about our curriculum please contact the school office.